 About this review This review is my own honest opinion of the snowboard, which I bought with my own money in November 2020.

-The Never Summer Harpoon is one of my favorite snowboards I have ever ridden, and it is one of the most versatile all-mountain directional boards.
+The Never Summer Harpoon snowboard is one of the best-performing snowboards I have ever ridden, and it is one of the most versatile all-mountain directional boards.
+Based in Denver, Colorado, Never Summer pumps out fantastic boards and this one is no different.
 It’s perfect for the freestyle-inspired free-rider, who loves riding off-piste, in the glades, slashing deep pow, and making surfy carves.
 It’s also great for those who also want a fun, playful directional board for turning the entire resort into a natural terrain park.
-This board could be ridden by a novice rider, but for the price tag and more advanced technology features, it is most ideal for the intermediate to advanced rider.
+The Never Summer Harpoon could be ridden by a novice rider, but for the price tag and more advanced technology features, this beast is ideal for the intermediate to advanced rider.

 About the gear